davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_v005 creates EV for hold-1/hold-0 assuming the redraw canNOT return the discards
 * AdditionalCoding_v005 calculates timing implications and opportunities to optimize
 * AdditionalCoding_v005 creates non-duplication and weighting
+* AdditionalCoding_v005 runs optimal holds and game summary statistics for the non-duplicated and weighted hands